dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-context.md

 [!code-csharp[](~/fundamentals/http-context/samples/6.x/HttpContextInBackgroundThread/PeriodicBranchesLoggerService.cs)]

-`PeriodicBranchesLoggerService` [added as a hosted service](xref:fundamentals/host/hosted-services) in `Program.cs`:

-[!code-csharp[](~/fundamentals/http-context/samples/6.x/HttpContextInBackgroundThread/Program.cs?highlight=8&range=1-11)]

 `PeriodicBranchesLoggerService` is a [hosted service](xref:fundamentals/host/hosted-services), which runs outside the request and response flow.
 Logging from the `PeriodicBranchesLoggerService` has a null `HttpContext`.
 The `PeriodicBranchesLoggerService` was written to not depend on the `HttpContext`.

+[!code-csharp[](~/fundamentals/http-context/samples/6.x/HttpContextInBackgroundThread/Program.cs?highlight=8&range=1-11)]

 ## Use HttpContext from Razor Pages